Reflections on Method for Critical Code Studies

 Emancipatory critique

-By looking at alternative social platforms like Mastodon and how they implement different social models we can begin to uncover particularly normative and value decisions embedded in the source code through ideology analysis:
+For example, looking at alternative social platforms like Mastodon and how they implement different social models we can begin to uncover particularly normative and value decisions embedded in the source code through ideology analysis:

 def visibility_policy